-- Daily schedule cards for families;

-can be adapted for classrooms

-- First/Then boards
+- Daily schedule cards for families; can be adapted for classrooms - First/Then boards

-- Think about your current schedule in your own classroom or a classroom you support - With your small group, answer the following questions: - How are you already using visual schedules in your classrooms? - How often is it talked about during the day? - How are children involved? - How have you individualized the use of a schedule for specific children? - Identify a reporter who will share one key idea when we come back together as a whole group
+- Think about your current schedule in your own classroom - With your small group, answer the following questions: - How are you already using visual schedules in your classrooms? - How often is it talked about during the day? - How are children involved? - How have you individualized the use of a schedule for specific children? - Identify a reporter who will share one key idea when we come back together as a whole group